New York State Grants and Scholarships

 New York State grant and scholarship programs are intended to cover the tuition costs at New York colleges and schools.

-As an Iona College student you may be eligible for the following NY State grants and scholarships:
+As an Iona University student you may be eligible for the following NY State grants and scholarships:

 - Tuition Assistance Program (TAP): The Tuition Assistance Program (TAP), New York's largest grant program, helps eligible New York residents attending in-state postsecondary institutions pay for tuition.
 TAP grants are based on the applicant's and his or her family's New York State taxable income.
 To be eligible for TAP, you must be a New York State resident for 12 consecutive months before enrolling in the program for which assistance is sought and attend an eligible school or college located in New York State.
 Residing in New York State for the sole purpose of attending college does not constitute proof of residency.